 Digital Marketing can be a bit daunting with all these buzz words and in this ever growing fast paced environment.

-Here is a list of digital marketing term
+Here is a list of digital marketing terms in layman’s terms.

 A type of text that gives the user relevant, descriptive or contextual information about the content of a link’s destination.

 Means Active Server Pages, also known as ASP Classic or Classic ASP was an early version of a server-side script engine for dynamically-generated web pages.

 Is an open-source server-side web application framework designed by Microsoft so that they would be able to build dynamic web pages/applications/services.

 The Back end of a web is a hidden part of the website hidden from normal visitors.
 It contains all the website’s structure, coding and applications.